-T-4-112 - Information Required for the Assessment of By-products and Other "Waste" Materials Sold as Fertilizers or Supplements
+T-4-112 - Information Required for the Assessment of By-products and Other "Waste-derived" Materials Sold as Fertilizers or Supplements

-The following list of information should be provided for the assessment of by-products and other "waste" materials sold as (in) fertilizers or supplements.
-Once the information is received, the division will conduct a preliminary screening of the safety and efficacy of the product.
+The following list of information should be provided for the assessment of by-products and other "waste-derived" materials sold as (in) fertilizers or supplements.
+Once the information is received, the Fertilizer Safety Section will conduct a preliminary screening of the safety of the product.
 Any additional requirements will then be outlined.

 - Identify and describe the product and its constituent material(s) (by-products or "wastes").